Homological properties of invariant rings of permutation groups: Invariants of local cohomology and local cohomology of invariants

 Putting this together with the isomorphism $H_{\mathfrak{m}}^{n}(S)^{G}(-n) \cong (S^{G}_{\sign})^{\ast}$ from \Cref{thm:invariants-of-cohomology-dual-sign} gives us:

 \begin{cor} Let $G \le \sym_{n}$ act on $S$ by permutations.
 Let $c$ be the number of transpositions in $G$.
-We have the following isomorphisms as graded $k$-vector spaces: \begin{enumerate}[label=(\arabic*)] \item If $\chr(k) = 2$, then $H_{\mathfrak{m}}^{n}(S)^{G} \simeq H_{\mathfrak{n}}^{n}(S^{G})(-c)$. \item If $\chr(k) \neq 2$, then $H_{\mathfrak{m}}^{n}(S)^{G} \simeq H_{\mathfrak{n}}^{n}(S^{G})$. $\square$ \end{enumerate} \end{cor}
+We have the following isomorphisms as graded $k$-vector spaces: \begin{enumerate}[label=(\arabic*)] \item If $\chr(k) = 2$, then $H_{\mathfrak{m}}^{n}(S)^{G} \simeq H_{\mathfrak{n}}^{n}(S^{G})(-c)$. \item If $\chr(k) \neq 2$, then $H_{\mathfrak{m}}^{n}(S)^{G} \simeq H_{\mathfrak{n}}^{n}(S^{G})$. \end{enumerate} \end{cor}

-Recalling that the transpositions are transvections in characteristic two, and that there are no transvections in other characteristics, letting $t$ denote the number of transvections gives us the characteristic-free statement:
+Recalling that the transpositions are transvections in characteristic two, and that there are no transvections in $\sym_{n}$ in other characteristics, letting $t$ denote the number of transvections gives us the characteristic-free statement:

 as graded $k$-vector spaces.
-Note that while both the objects above are graded $S^{G}$-modules, they need not be isomorphic as $S^{G}$-modules in the modular case, see \Cite[Example 5.2]{GoelJeffriesSingh}.
-We also remark that outside the realm of permutation groups, even an isomorphism as graded vector spaces may not exist, see \Cite[Example 5.3]{GoelJeffriesSingh}.
+Note that while both the objects above are graded $S^{G}$-modules, they need not be isomorphic as $S^{G}$-modules in the modular case, see \cite[Example 5.2]{GoelJeffriesSingh}.
+We also remark that outside the realm of permutation groups, even an isomorphism as graded vector spaces may not exist, see \cite[Example 5.3]{GoelJeffriesSingh}.